aws-powertools/powertools-lambda-java/docs/utilities/idempotency.md

 ```
 1. Replace the Security Group ID and Subnet ID to match your Redis' VPC setting.
 2. The security group ID or IDs of the VPC where the Redis deployment is configured.
 3. The subnet IDs of the VPC where the Redis deployment is configured.

 ### Idempotent annotation

-You can quickly start by initializing the persistence store  used (e.g. the `DynamoDBPersistenceStore`) and using it with the `@Idempotent` annotation on your Lambda handler.
+You can quickly start by initializing the persistence store used (e.g. `DynamoDBPersistenceStore` or `RedisPersistenceStore`) and using it with the `@Idempotent` annotation on your Lambda handler.

 !!! warning "Important"
     Initialization and configuration of the persistence store must be performed outside the handler, preferably in the constructor.